Skip to Content

 Pro Bono

 • Represented Muslim inmate in religious exercise claims under the First Amendment and RLUIPA against the Arkansas Department of Corrections.
 After a federal bench trial (E.D.
-Ark.), the court found the Department’s meal-plan policy violated the federal statute and constitution by burdening Mr. Muhammad’s sincere religious belief that he keeps a halal diet and consume meat daily and that the Department failed to show its policy was related to legitimate prison concerns.
-On appeal (8th Cir.), circuit court reversed judgment based on failing to exhaust administrative remedies.
+Ark.), the court found the Department's meal-plan policy violated the federal statute and constitution by burdening client’s sincere religious belief that he keeps a halal diet and consumes meat daily without supporting legitimate prison concerns.

 • Obtained state court predicate orders for applications of abandoned immigrant children for special immigrant juvenile status (Ark.).